vico-zan/TpsTemplate/README.md

 # TpsTemplate
-A simple tps game template.
+A simple tps game template with Unity3D.
 Just for learning.

+1. Using Unity New Input System to control every oper.
+2. Using Cinemachine to do camera job.

+TODO:
+HDRP